MummiSnow/TriangleProgram/README.md

 # TriangleProgram

-Open TriangleProgram.Playground/Contents.swift for Code :)
+**TriangleProject**, is for Code Standards/Metrics tools that is needed, since _playground_ files does not support it, this project has been created specifically for tools to maintain Code standards.
+Although _TriangleProgram.Playground_, will be used for Fast prototypes :)

-Open Code Standards.md for Code standards that is Prefered :)
+Open **Code Standards.md** for Code standards :)

-TriangleProject, is for Code Standards/Metrics tools that is needed, since playground files does not support it, this project has been created specifically for tools to maintain Code standards.
-Although TriangleProgram.Playground, will be used for Fast prototypes :)
+Open TriangleProgram.Playground/**Contents.swift** for Code :)